JeremiahCheatham/Gforth-SDL2-Bindings/README.md

     gforth 01-open-window.fs

 # Closing the Window
-Now that we have successfully create a window in Gforth SDL it would be nice to be able to close it.
+Now that we have successfully created a window in Gforth SDL, it would be nice to be able to close it.
 We will make the game loop actually loop and check for a close event.

-## Create and Alocate an SDL_Event untion.
+## Create and Allocate an SDL_Event union
 https://wiki.libsdl.org/SDL2/SDL_Event \
 The SDL_Event is a union that holds a struct of a single event.
 We will loop through an array of events since the last game loop.
 The event struct will hold each even until the array is emptied.
 We will use the event to check for a close events or key press.

     \ Add after the other variables.
     CREATE event SDL_Event ALLOT

-## Creating and infinate game loop.
+## Creating an infinite game loop
 We will indent the previous code in the game loop and then put it inside of a BEGIN FALSE UNTIL loop.
 This will loop forever.
 We also need to change the SDL_Delay from 5000(5 seconds) to 16ms this will approximate a loop that runs 60 times a second.

     : game-loop ( -- )